 Purchasing is the process of buying goods and services from a vendor or service provider.
-The purchasing process can differ from one organization to another, but the key is it should be orderly and the core elements are established.
+The purchasing process can differ from one organization to another, but the key is that it should be orderly and the core elements should be established.

 Vendors can be categorized by Vendor Types.
-For example, you can group vendors into the Subcontractors Vendor Type to find out how much is your expenditure from outside subcontracting in given period.
+For example, you can group vendors into the Subcontractors Vendor Type to find out how much your expenditure is from outside subcontracting in a given period.

 - Order Time supports various item types, each one suiting a different need for how the item will be used, tracked and reported on.

 You can view an item inventory level in any of your sales records simply by clicking on the item number.
 This action will take you directly to the item detail.